+Director Since: 2013

+Chair of the Transaction

+and Offerings

+Committees

-Director Since: 2013 Chair of the Transaction and Offerings Committees Mr. O'Donnell has served as our Chief Executive Officer since July 2013 and as our President since November 2012.
-Mr. O'Donnell previously served in a number of roles since joining the Company in 1996, including Global Chief Underwriting Officer, Executive Vice President, Senior Vice President, Vice President, and Assistant Vice President.
-Mr. O'Donnell also serves as the Chair of the Association of Bermuda Insurers and Reinsurers and the Vice-Chair of the Global Reinsurance Forum.
+Mr. O'Donnell has served as our Chief Executive Officer since July 2013 and as our President since November 2012.
+Mr. O'Donnell previously served in a number of roles since joining RenaissanceRe in 1996, including Global Chief Underwriting Officer, Executive Vice President, Senior Vice President, Vice President, and Assistant Vice President.
+Mr. O'Donnell also serves as the Chair of the Global Reinsurance Forum and served as the Chair of the Association of Bermuda Insurers and Reinsurers in 2017 and 2018.